sttk/fav-arith/README.md

 ## API

-### <u>arithmetic(expression) : ArithNumber</u>
+### <u>arithmetic(expression, ...) : ArithNumber</u>

-Calculate an arithmetic expression.

-When the parameter *expression* is not an array, it is operated as a number value.
+Calculate an *expression*, which is an Array parameter or a set of parameters.
-When it is an array, it is operated as an arithmetic expression which consists of terms, operators and nested arrays.
+An *expression* consists of terms, operators and nested arrays.
 A term can be a number, a string or an ArithNumber object.
 An operator is a string which is one of `'+'`, `'-'`, `'*'`, `'/'`.

-An [ArithNumber][arith-number-url] object represents a number value as accurately as possible by using three integers: numerator, denominator and exponent; a number = (numerator /  denominator) * 10^exponent .
+[ArithNumber][arith-number-url] is for representing a number value as accurately as possible by using three integers: numerator, denominator and exponent; a number = (numerator /  denominator) * 10^exponent .

 #### Parameters: